Meowhal/osu-ahr/README.md

 # osu-ahr
 irc bot for [osu!](https://osu.ppy.sh/home) multi lobby auto host rotation.
-The order of hosts is managed by queue.
-Added last when a player joins the lobby.
+The host rotation is managed by a list.
+Player is queued at the bottom when joining lobby or when his map pick was played.

 # attention
 Many config items have renamed in version 1.4.